 Employers are required to run a full query on commercial motor vehicle drivers to whom they’ve offered a job as part of the pre-employment screening process.
 Limited queries are required annually on currently employed drivers.

 Employers don't just have an obligation to run an employee check.
 The are also required to submit any discovered drug and alcohol testing Program violations into the FMCSA Clearinghouse database.

 Clearly this will add time, liability, increased audits, and potential fines to the already tedious process of maintaining program compliance.

 Talk To Our Clearinghouse Expert Advisors & Consultants

 Our consultants are way ahead of the upcoming legislation and compliance obligations.
 We educate, provide guidance, and help manage the additional screening requirements for you.
 We take away the strain of additional paperwork and procedural obligations allowing you to focus on what’s important: your business.

-The employee consumer data warehoused with the Clearinghouse database is, of course, confidential. and subject to protections by certain provisions of both the Privacy Act and Fair Credit Reporting Act (FCRA).
+The employee consumer data warehoused with the DOT Clearinghouse database is, of course, confidential. and subject to protections by certain provisions of both the Privacy Act and Fair Credit Reporting Act (FCRA).
 It’s therefore crucially important for every employee screening services provider to be knowledgeable and fully conversant with the protocols and obligations inherent in dealing with personal data.
 This makes us uniquely qualified as we already must follow ALL the requirements outlined in the Privacy Act and FCRA from our status as a regulated Consumer Reporting Agency.

 Not all companies are like us and your liability and compliance are what’s most important.
 This is a very important differentiator in partnering with us – one that keeps your business interests safe.